 How Do I Elect a Registered Agent in Hawaii?

 Forming an LLC in Hawaii requires that you elect a registered agent.
 Your registered agent may have to accept (and sometimes sign for) tax bills and notices, service of process documents, and other important correspondence.

 A registered agent should generally be able and willing to receive these communications and also be able to pass on any communications in a prompt and appropriate manner.
 They also must have a physical address somewhere in Hawaii.

-You elect a registered agent by filing the Articles of Organization with the Hawaii Department of Commerce and Consumer Affairs.
+You elect a registered agent by filing the Articles of Organization as part of forming your LLC in Hawaii.
 If you’re using an LLC formation service to establish your business, the service will list the registered agent when it files these articles on your behalf.

 You can self-file Articles of Organization online or via hard copy:

 - Register your business and file Articles of Organization online through Hawaii Business Express.
 You will need the registered agent’s name, registered agent’s contact information, and Hawaii address (P.O. addresses aren’t suitable).
 The platform reminds users that a registering business can’t serve as its own registered agent.
 The registered agent must be either an individual or another business (most often a registered agent service) that’s located within the state.
 The new Hawaii LLC filing fee is $50, payable online at the time of filing.

 - You can file by mail, fax, email, or in person by downloading and completing the Articles of Organization for a Limited Liability Company (Form LLC-1), which the Department of Commerce and Consumer Affairs (DCCA) makes available online as a PDF file.
 The costs of filing by mail include the standard $50 filing fee plus a $1 archiving fee.
 Submit the form to the DCCA using one of the methods found in the Contact Information section below.